Attorney at Law and Civil Law Notary

 Meetings on appointment, also off-time and at your home, your office or at familiar surroundings.

 Normally, an appointment can be made within a day.
+Please call for an appointment, don't ask by e-mail.

 Main focuses of our practice as Attorneys and Notary and more information about various fields of German law you can find using the menu, more about us within the Legal notice.